deepakpatil26/react_tic-tac-toe/README.md

 🔍 How to Play:

-- Choose the game mode by selecting either Human vs Human or Human vs AI.
+- Choose the game mode by selecting Human vs Human or Human vs AI.
 - In Human vs Human, both players take turns by clicking on squares.
 - In Human vs AI, make your move and watch the AI respond immediately.
 - Click Restart Game to play a new game.

 🛠️ Technologies Used

-- React: For building the interactive user interface.
+- React: This is used to build the interactive user interface.
 - CSS: For styling and animations.

 🧠 How It Works

 - The game maintains the board’s state in an array of nine squares.
-- Game logic checks for a winner after each move, and the game resets once a winner is declared.
+- Game logic checks for a winner after each move and the game resets once a winner is declared.
 - In Human vs AI mode, a basic AI algorithm picks the first available move after the player moves.

 📜 License